 How to choose a health insurance provider

-As an expat your employer will likely be providing your insurance.
+As an expat, your employer will likely provide your insurance.
 However, this means you won’t have much choice in which insurance provider you use for your basic cover.
 Although, you may be able to negotiate a different insurance package with your company that better meets your needs.